Fish farm manager

-As a fish farm manager, you'll help to manage a fish farm breeding programme, breeding fish by hatching eggs from adult stock or sometimes by buying in young fish and then rearing them before selling on to purchasers.
+As a fish farm manager, you'll help to manage a fish farm breeding programme, breeding fish by hatching eggs from adult stock or sometimes by buying young fish and rearing them, before selling them to purchasers.

 Responsibilities